In the long room hard by a street of marble cutters

 Why is life given at all to him born of woman,

-Now Job’s friends came and told him to repent,
+Now Job’s friends visited and told him to repent,

-or why would such misfortunes beset a good man?”
+Why else would misfortunes beset a good man?”

 considering himself and his own troubles